Account

 Rich in Protective Antioxidants

-The plant contains bioflavonoids and saponins that combat free radicals, providing defense against environmental factors like pollution and ultraviolet rays that can accelerate skin aging.
+The plant contains flavonoids and saponins that combat free radicals.
+These provide a defense against pollution and sunlight that can speed up skin aging.

 A Time-Honored Remedy

-Its traditional use dates back to the 1980s when it was employed to treat burn casualties in Mexico, including survivors of severe gas explosions.
-Over time, Tepezcohuite has become associated with scar healing and skin restoration.
+Its traditional use dates back to the 1980s, when it was used to treat severe burns in Mexico.
+Over time, people have started using Tepezcohuite for wound healing in South America and elsewhere.

 Optimal Applications in Skincare: